Rudozem Street Dog Rescue is a non profit foundation in Bulgaria that rescues dogs/cats from a life of abuse and finds them loving homes in the UK.

-All animals stay in the shelter in Bulgaria until adopted of fostered when they are then transported to the UK.
+All animals stay in the shelter in until adopted of fostered.
 By adopting a dog or cat from RSDR, you are helping to save the life of a animal which may have suffered abuse, hardship or would have died on the streets

 Before deciding to adopt from RSDR, we ask you to read the following brochure about our animals to see if you are committed to taking on a rescue animal from the streets.

 An RSDR dog/cat is a rescue animal that might have suffered or seen much abuse on the streets in Bulgaria, and has been taken to the RSDR shelter.
 He/she has been slowly rehabilitated over a period of time, and has become used to the security of shelter life & the humans that look after him/her.
 They are special animals that have endured much, so need special time and consideration by our adopters, when settling into their new homes.

 - BROCHURE - ADOPTING AN RSDR ANIMAL - PRESS HERE AND READ FIRST

 ADOPT - If you would like to adopt please follow the below steps of our adoption process to the UK and fill out an application form.